You can’t maintain or build muscle mass without sufficient protein intake.

 Here’s the long answer…

-Clinical studies show that brown-rice protein is at least equally effective as whey protein powder.
+Clinical studies show that high quality brown-rice protein is at least equally effective as whey protein powder for muscle growth in bodybuilding.

 There’s an argument that brown-rice protein is inferior to whey protein due to being naturally lower in the amino acid, lysine.
 But this belief is not accurate.
 In fact, one particular study conducted by Ryan Lowery in 2013 even concluded: